aspose-total/Aspose.Total-Products/total/en/java/conversion/pps-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLS via Java or Online App" h2="On Premise Java API to export PPS to XLS without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PPS files to XLS.
+The conversion process is simple and can be completed in two steps.

+The first step is to export the PPS file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful library that enables developers to manipulate PowerPoint presentations without the need for Microsoft PowerPoint.
+It provides a wide range of features such as creating, editing, and converting presentations.
+It also supports a variety of formats, including PPS, PPT, PPTX, and HTML.

+The second step is to convert the HTML file to XLS using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful library that enables developers to manipulate spreadsheets without the need for Microsoft Excel.
+It provides a wide range of features such as creating, editing, and converting spreadsheets.
+It also supports a variety of formats, including XLS, XLSX, and HTML.

-You can convert PPS file to XLS via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPS to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLS.
+By using Aspose.Total for Java, developers can quickly and easily convert PPS files to XLS.
+The conversion process is simple and straightforward, and requires only two steps.
+First, the PPS file is exported to HTML using Aspose.Slides for Java.
+Then, the HTML file is converted to XLS using Aspose.Cells for Java.
+With Aspose.Total for Java, developers can easily and quickly convert PPS files to XLS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}